Co-authored by Dee Conway and Alycia Diggs-Chavis

-Throughout the 1960s she organized southern voter registration, northern voter education, and scholarship programs for student civil rights workers.
-In the 1970s Height helped the NCNW win grants to provide vocational training and assist women in opening businesses.
-President Obama delivered her eulogy: “She never cared about who got the credit.
+Throughout the 1960s, she organized southern voter registration, northern voter education, and scholarship programs for student civil rights workers.
+In the 1970s, Height helped the NCNW win grants to provide vocational training and assist women in opening businesses.
+President Obama delivered her eulogy, saying: “She never cared about who got the credit.
 What she cared about was the cause.”

 QUOTE: “My mother helped me understand how not to show off what I knew, but how to use it so that others might benefit.”

 Eddie Robinson Sr., at 22, became head football coach at Grambling State, a historically Black university in Louisiana.
 At a time when African American players weren’t allowed in southern college programs, Robinson built Grambling State into a football powerhouse.
 His teams were recognized in the 1960s for sending more players into pro football than any school except Notre Dame.

 Over 200 of his players competed in the NFL; others joined the Canadian Football League or USFL.
 Four former players are Pro Football Hall of Famers.
 Robinson retired in 1997 as the most successful coach in Division 1 history (408-165-15) and was inducted into the College Football Hall of Fame after coaching at Grambling State for 57 years.